kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-pow.md

 Bringing it to full circle:

-Once the person who would like to be elected, collects all of the transactions into a block, and all of the other relevant block variables. \_See 'Deep Dive: Blocks' for further information.
+Once the person who would like to be elected, collects all of the transactions into a block, and all of the other relevant block variables.
+See '_Deep Dive: Blocks_' for further information.
-\_In the block header, we see a nonce field, this number is incremented until when the whole block is hashed it gives a number less than the target.
+In the block header, we see a nonce field, this number is incremented until when the whole block is hashed it gives a number less than the target.